solita/sqli-poc/README.md

 CVE: (https://pivotal.io/security/cve-2016-6652)

-This has been fixed in Spring Data with this commit: (https://github.com/spring-projects/spring-data-jpa/commit/b8e7fe)
+This has been fixed in Spring Data, version 1.9.5, with this commit: (https://github.com/spring-projects/spring-data-jpa/commit/b8e7fe)

 ## The problem briefly